andricDu/andricDU/README.md

 <div style="max-width: 200px; margin: auto; padding: 10px;">
 	<h4>Hi!
 I love all things tech.
 I've worked as a Dev, Architect, and Manager.
 I've even crawled around a data centre plugging in cables.
-I like to be where there are problems to fix and things to make. </h4>
+I like to be where there are problems to solve and things to make. </h4>
 </div>

 <p align="center">